hackclub/OnBoard/projects/Noahsboard/README.md

 <!-- How much is it going to cost? -->

-66.28€ including Customs Taxes and Shipping. ( 15 PCB'S)
+45.12€ including shipping tax and customs (5 PCS)

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->